Tenants Information & FAQs

 What is prescribed information?

-When your deposit is protected your landlord or agent is required to provide you with specific details of your protection and a scheme leaflet explaining how the scheme works.
-This is called prescribed information.
+When your deposit is protected your landlord or agent must give you written details of your protection and a leaflet explaining how the scheme works.
+This is prescribed information.
 It must be issued within 30 days of receiving the deposit.

 Do holding deposits need to be protected?